The Act of Hubris

 Shapeshifting: Werewolves shapeshift as an minor action with a Stamina + Survival + Primal Urge roll.
 A werewolf can only attempt to shapeshift for free once in a given turn.
-Spending a point of Essence allows a werewolf to shapeshift reflexively at any point in their turn – a werewolf can use Essence to assume a form they failed to assume as a minor action, to change their shape before or after changing their shape as a minor action, even outside of their own turn.
+Spending a point of Essence allows a werewolf to shapeshift reflexively at any point in the round – a werewolf can use Essence to assume a form they failed to assume as a minor action, to change their shape before or after changing their shape as a minor action, even outside of their own turn.

 A werewolf’s alternate forms change that werewolf’s attributes, and also increase a werewolf’s Perception, Size and Speed.
 These are modifiers to the Edges of certain rolls which can result in final Edges higher than 5.
 (The reduced Size of Urhan form penalizes an Edge-less roll by one die.)
 Perception adds to Wits + Composure (or Wits + some appropriate skill) rolls to notice things.
 Size affects rolls to take up space, resist forced movement, and push through barriers.
 Speed helps to cover ground and outrun other characters.
 A form’s bonus or penalty to Size combines with any modifications to Stamina to become an increase or decrease to total Health, which is listed after the form’s other statistics.

 The Hishu and Urhan shapes are deceptive by nature.
 Any attempts by other characters to tell that a werewolf in human or wolf form is, in fact, a werewolf either suffer a -2 Difficulty or are contested by an automatic 2 successes.